 *** Released Now !! ***Download

-A seamless pattern formed from a square tile.
-The tile can be retrieved by selecting the rectangle in Inkscape and using shift-alt-i.
+Seamless pattern formed from a tile that can be had by selecting the rectangle in Inkscape and using shift-alt-i.